 Garage doors are a very important part of your home.
 They can protect your valuables that you store in your garage and they can be an extra form of security to your home.
 Because of these reasons, garage doors should be taken care of.
 Many people underestimate and unintentionally ignore garage doors, but there are many reasons why you should be providing yours with regular maintenance tests.
 Here are a few maintenance tests that you can apply to your garage door on your own monthly, or call one of our garage door technicians to do it for you.

 Visually inspect your garage door by standing inside your garage while the door is closed.
-You should take a look at the springs, rollers, pulleys, mounting hardware, and cables.
+You should take a look at the springs, rollers, pulleys, tracks, mounting hardware, and cables.
+The spring should be continuous with no apparent cracks or separation.
+The pulleys should be straight and free of cracks and warping.
+They should also be relatively noise free and the cables should wrap up correctly.
+The cables should be straight, without kinks or twists, they should not display any flat spots or fraying.
+The rollers are the hardest working part of your garage door and should roll up the track smoothly and without binding.
+The tracks should be securely mounted to the structure and not have any warping or kinks.
 All you need to do is check for damage or noticeable wear or fraying.
 Also check to see if any of the hardware is loose or if something doesn’t quite look right.

 Door Balance Test